alex0rpi/alex0rpi/README.md

 # Hi!
 I'm Alex! 👋🏻

 Bon dia!
-My full name is Alex Orpinell and I am an engineer reskilled to software developer.
+My full name is Alex Orpinell and I am an engineer reskilled to web developer.

 I was born in Barcelona, where I was raised and took my engineering degree.
 For the last academic year I was tempted to pursue my studies abroad so I took a double engineering degree program between UPC (Barcelona) and ENSAM (Bordeaux).
 Then I started off my work experience back in Barcelona for an automotive engineering company (MAZEL).
 A year later though, I decided to move to France again, this time Toulouse, to do an advanced Master's degree in aeronautical maintenance.
 Then I had to chance to work for Airbus, first as a subcontractor for a french company (Aeroconseil), and later on for a spanish supplier (ARITEX).
 After some hard meditating I decided to quit my job and re-think my career direction.
 Today I live in my hometown Barcelona (Spain) after spending over 6 years in France.